Top 3 Trends in Cybercrime You Need to Know

 1. Attacks are moving to the cloud

 At the start of the COVID-19 pandemic, many businesses were forced to change how they operated.
 As a result, untold numbers of office workers began working remotely instead, either part-time or full-time.
-Now, two years after the pandemic began, nearly 60 percent of employees in the U.S. with jobs that they say can be done from home continue to work from home the majority of the time or all the time.
+Now, years after the pandemic began, nearly 60 percent of employees in the U.S. with jobs that they say can be done from home continue to work from home the majority of the time or all the time.

 With the move towards remote work comes an increasing dependence on the cloud.
 This means that cybercriminals are honing their tactics for targeting and breaching cloud workspaces.
 While most businesses report that cloud-based services are crucial to infrastructure growth, breaches of those cloud accounts cost organizations more than $6.2 million in 2021 alone.